pbarchana/hackreactorproject/README.md

 # Network Visualizer
-A web application for NodePrime that graphically displays connections between servers and switches of a warehouse-scale computer network.
+Network Topology Visualizer is a web application that provides a visual representation of servers, switches and connections in a Data Center.
+The tool provides an easy-to-use interface providing users information on the various components in the Data Center.

 ## Setup